 The yacht Enigma is renowned for her Martin Francis design, including a pyramidal superstructure surrounded by convex windows and an agile design.
 Her combined power of 28,500 horsepower enables her to achieve a maximum speed of 35 knots, making her one of the fastest yachts.

 The yacht Enigma is not available for charter.
-But enquire now, for your ultimate charter experience on similar yachts!
 Enigma was listed for sale in 2016 asking EUR 47.5 million.
 She was sold to John Christodoulou and is now named Zeus.
+We were told that either Aidan Barclay / a Barclay family member purchased the yacht Leander G. from Sir Donald Gosling.

 David and his brother Frederick Barclay, are British businessmen and known as the Barclay Brothers.
 The identical twin brothers have very substantial business interests primarily in media, retail and property.